mukesh-capsitech/rossanodan/README.md

-Hello :wave:!
+Hello :wave:

 My name is Rossano D'Angelo, I come from Italy :it: and I live in London, United Kingdom :uk:.

 I always hated the "describe yourself in few words".
 I have no idea about how to describe myself in a sentence.
 Maybe is a list of what I like that could define who I am?